-Beyond bubble baths: The true definition of self-care & why it’s so important
+Self-care isn’t selfish: The true definition and why it’s so important

-Self-care is so much more than pampering, and it’s crucial to manage your overall health.
+Self-care isn’t selfish, it’s so much more than pampering, and it’s crucial to manage your overall health.
 Once you understand the actual intent and definition of self-care, it will feel much more important to incorporate this lifestyle into your daily routine.

 What is self-care?